sophos/sophos-firewall-audit/README.md

   port: 4444
 ```

-[Nautobot](https://github.com/nautobot/) can alternatively be used instead of an inventory file.
+It is also possible to use [Nautobot](https://github.com/nautobot/) rather than an inventory file.
 The audit program can access the Nautobot API to retrieve the firewall inventory instead of using the `firewalls.yaml` file.
+The program will use a GraphQL query to retrieve the inventory from Nautobot.
+The GraphQL query can be customized as needed to meet your inventory requirements.

 If using Nautobot as inventory the following environment variables are required:
 ```bash